 Joel is passionate about art song.
 He was a finalist in the 2019 ROSL Competition, he has won the Somerset Song Prize, the Sir Anthony Lewis Memorial Prize, the Sidney Sussex Lieder Competition, second prize in the Maureen Lehane Vocal Awards, and third prize in the Brooks-van der Pump English Song competition and the Joan Chissell Schumann competition.
-Joel was a Pembroke Lieder Scholar with Joseph Middleton, and a Britten-Pears Young Artist with Sarah Connolly and Christian Curnyn.
+Joel was a Pembroke Lieder Scholar with Joseph Middleton.
 Joel performed with Kitty Whately and Joseph Middleton at the Wigmore Hall, which was broadcast live on BBC Radio 3.
 He has given recitals for the Oxford Lieder Festival, Leeds Lieder, the Barber Institute at Birmingham University, the Leeds University International Concert Series and at the Victoria Rooms in Bristol.

 Joel is also so grateful to those who have supported him up to this point.
 Many thanks to the Bawden Family, the Williams Family, the Mason Family, the H F Music Award Foundation, the Ladies of the Soirée d'Or, the Humphrey Richardson Taylor Charitable Trust, the Josephine Baker Trust, the Countess of Munster Musical Trust, the Kathleen Trust, the Seary Charitable Trust, the Il Circolo Italian Cultural Association, the Ryan Davies Memorial Fund, the Mario Lanza Foundation, the Philip Bates Trust, and the Michael James Trust.